dental implant problems

 • Increase your consumption of calcium-rich foods to strengthen bone

-• If you grind your teeth, wear a mouthguard
+• If you grind your natural teeth, wear a mouthguard

 • Do not chew hard candy or ice